Slayton, Minnesota

 Slayton is a city in and the county seat of Murray County, Minnesota, United States.
-The population was 2,153 at the 2010 census.
+The population was 2,013 at the 2020 census.

 History

 Slayton was platted in 1882 by Charles W. Slayton, and named for him.

 Geography

+Slayton is in central Murray County and is surrounded by Slayton Township, a separate municipality.
+U.S. Highway 59 and Minnesota State Highway 30 are the main routes in the city.
+US 59 leads north 36 mi to Marshall and south 30 mi to Worthington.
+MN 30 joins US 59 to the north out of town but turns off toward Westbrook, 22 mi east of Slayton; to the west, MN 30 leads 28 mi to Pipestone.